 Figure 4 shows the overview of the enhanced framework.
-ML-based parameter prediction was implemented using two

-ML models (ML model I and II).
-First, the ion and NP model attributes, as well as the initial timestep $\Delta = \Delta t_0$, were fed to ML model I to predict the initial virtual system parameters μ and T_v .
-The predicted parameters and Δt_0 were used to start the simulation that was parallelized using the MPI/OpenMP hybrid programming model.
-At intermediate times t_n during the simulation, ML model II was used to predict the new timestep Δt{n+1} and associated virtual parameters that continue the simulation for the subsequent time block (t_n, t{n+1}) .
+ML-based parameter prediction was implemented using two ML models (ML model I and II).
+First, the ion and NP model attributes, as well as the initial timestep $\Delta = \Delta t_0$ , were fed to ML model I to predict the initial virtual system parameters $\mu$ and $T_v$ .
+The predicted parameters and $\Delta t_0$ were used to start the simulation that was parallelized using the OpenMP/MPI hybrid programming model.
+At intermediate times $t_n$ during the simulation, ML model II was used to predict the new timestep $\Delta t{n+1}$ and associated virtual parameters that continue the simulation for the subsequent time block $(t_n, t{n+1})$ .
 The ion distributions near the polarizable NP were sampled during the simulation run and the ion densities were stored as simulation output.
-ML model II also checks if the simulation is successful up to that point in time before dynamically tuning the parameters for next iterations to come.
-If simulation had failed due to imposed R, f_d , and R_v criteria, program will abort and call the error handler to display appropriate error messages.
-In addition, during the simulation, the quantities R, f_d , and R_v were computed and saved as output for retraining both ML models after a set number of simulation runs are executed.
+ML model II also checked if the simulation was successful up to $t_n$ before dynamically tuning the parameters for the next iteration.
+The program aborted and called the error handler to display appropriate error messages if the simulation failed due to the imposed R, $f_d$ , and $R_v$ criteria.
+In addition, during the simulation, the quantities R, $f_d$ , and $R_v$ were computed and saved as output for retraining both ML models after a set number of simulation runs, were executed.
 For every 1000 new simulation runs, both models were retrained.

 After reviewing and experimenting with many ML techniques for parameter tuning and prediction including polynomial regression, support vector regression (SVR), decision tree regression, and random forest regression (Section 2.3 and Section 5.1), the artificial neural network (ANN) was adopted for enhancing the dynamical optimization framework.
-Figure 5 shows the details of the ANN-based ML model II employed to predict the virtual system parameters and the adaptive timestep for simulations based on the framework; the ANN was trained to select the largest allowable Δ that satisfies the tests of stability and accuracy encoded in the ML features.
+Figure 5 shows the details of the ANN-based ML model II employed to predict the virtual system parameters and the adaptive timestep for simulations based on the framework: the ANN was trained to select the largest allowable $\Delta$ that satisfies the tests of stability and accuracy encoded in the ML features.
 ML model I exhibits a similar process but is trained without the time and timestep parameters.
 The data preparation and preprocessing techniques, feature extraction and regression techniques as well as their validation for both models are discussed below.